 Here at Duncan and Todd we care about eyecare.
 Our aim since day one has always been to provide professional, quality eyecare and to make these services accessible to local communities – irrespective of whether you reside in a city or rural location.

-This week we are supporting Diabetes UK week to raise awareness of preventable sight loss. #knowdiabetes #fightdiabetes
+This week we are supporting National Eye Health week to raise awareness of preventable sight loss. #knowdiabetes #fightdiabetes

 Did you know that Diabetes is one of the most common causes of sight loss amongst people of working age?
 With 1 in 25 people in the UK suffering from diabetes we want to highlight the importance of regular eye exams.
 Here we look at how diabetes can affect your vision and what your optometrist can do to help monitor and maintain your diabetes.